 Because no tenant ever wants to feel like their landlord is picking on them, all landlords need to be familiar with both local and federal housing laws and ensure that they are followed.
 Therefore, you need to be consistent in how you treat the people who rent from you, regardless of the racial or religious background of your tenant, as well as their sexual orientation or physical ability.
 In addition to this, this entails being responsive to the concerns of residents and avoiding charging excessively high rents.
 You have the right to charge whatever you want, but if you end up increasing prices for certain groups of people who are legally protected from such increases, you may be putting yourself in a position where you can be sued for discrimination.

 Enforce Rules Without Going Overboard

-Be sure to check local and federal housing regulations, but the fair application of landlord rules normally follows a few guidelines.
+Be sure to check both local and federal housing regulations, but in general, a few guidelines serve as a foundation for the fair application of landlord rules.

-- Must be written enough for the tenant to understand
+- Must be written in sufficient detail for the tenant to comprehend it.

-- Must apply to all tenants in a fair manner (important for multi-unit properties)
+- Must be applied equally and fairly to all of the tenants (important for multi-unit properties)

 - Should not be created with the intention of evading the legal responsibilities of a landlord.

 You can better manage your renters' expectations, assist them in feeling safer, and more easily evict tenants who break the rules and don't pay their rent if you consistently and equitably enforce the rules and have a clear policy regarding what happens when they are ignored.